dpella/interop-example/README.md

 ## **3. Overview**

-This repository demonstrates how to call to Haskell's code when executing the SQL function `dpella_sample_random` across the RDBMS SQLite, PostgreSQL, and MySQL.
+This repository demonstrates how to call to Haskell's code when executing the SQL function `dpella_sample_random` across the DBRMS SQLite, PostgreSQL, and MySQL.
 At the top level, the approach consists on the following parts:

 - Defining the Haskell function that gives semantics to the SQL function `dpella_sample_random` (`dpellaSampleRandom` in [Noise.hs](./dpella-base/src/DPella/Noise.hs)) and its state (of type `NoiseGen`).

 - Providing Haskell interoperability modules [SQLite.hs](./dpella-sqlite/src/DPella/SQLite.hs),
   [Postgres.hs](./dpella-postgres/src/DPella/Postgres.hs), and
   [MySQL.hs](./dpella-mysql/src/DPella/MySQL.hs).
-All three modules provide a monadic interface for interacting with their respective RDBMS.
+All three modules provide a monadic interface for interacting with their respective DBRMS.

   Each module includes functions to establish and manage database connections.